stevenkaras/thunder/README.md

 -----
 Provide a simple, DRY syntatic sugar library that provides the necessary services to create command line mappings to ruby methods.
 It will not provide any other services.

+Development Phases

-Phase 1: call a method from the command line
+1. call a method from the command line
-Phase 2: provide options and arguments
+2. provide options and arguments
-Phase 3: provide help/banner formatter
+3. provide help/banner formatter
-Phase 4: provide yardoc integration
+4. provide yardoc integration
-Phase 5: provide a bash-completion script
+5. provide a bash-completion script
-Phase 6: ???
-Phase 7: Profit!

 Development
 -----------